AnujSaharan/The-Watch-Project/Documentation/Build Notes.md

 -Fixed StopWatch Minute Text allowing it to go past thirty minutes

 -Fixed a bug because of which the current month was not being displayed correctly
 ---

-**The Watch Project v0.4 Build Notes**
+**The Watch Project v0.4 Release Notes**

--Implemented a new feature which allows users to press "Space" to change between watch modes.
+-Implemented a new feature which allows users to press "Space" to change between watch modes

--Fixed a bug where the console was not being resized to the correct dimensions.
+-Fixed a bug because of which the console was not being resized to the correct dimensions

 -Updated ReadMe

--Optimized Stop Watch Source Code.
+-Optimized StopWatch Source Code

 ---

-**The Watch Project v0.3 Build Notes**
+**The Watch Project v0.3 Release Notes**

--Implemented Console Resizing corresponding to different modes.
+-Implemented Console Resizing corresponding to different modes

--Implemented a new StopWatch feature.
+-Implemented StopWatch

--Optimized Main Source Code.
+-Optimized Main Source Code

 ---

-**The Watch Project v0.2 Build Notes**
+**The Watch Project v0.2 Release Notes**

--Fixed a bug where 12 Noon was being shown as "anti meridien".
+-Fixed a bug because of which 12 Noon was being shown as "anti meridien"

--Optimized Main Source Code.
+-Optimized Main Source Code

 ---

-**The Watch Project v0.1 Build Notes**
+**The Watch Project v0.1 Release Notes**

--Initial Build.
+-Initial Build

--Implemented the Main Watch.
+-Implemented the Main Watch